Homemade Vegan Yoghurt

 2. Be sure to sterilise your equipment with hot water first.
 Just a precaution!

 3. Choose a good quality soy milk.
-It needs to have minimal ingredients and be made from whole soy beans, not just soy protein isolate.
-I use BonSoy and it works the best by far, other brands I've tried just haven't given the same result.
-The ingredients are: Filtered water, organic whole soybeans, tapioca syrup, sea salt, job's tears (hato mugi), calcium carbonate
+It needs to have minimal ingredients (no thickeners or additives) and be made from whole soy beans, not just soy protein isolate.
+I use either Vitasoy Protein Plus or BonSoy and it works the best by far, other brands I've tried just haven't given the same result.

-- Pour the milk into your container and mix in the coconut sugar and yoghurt starter
+Pour the milk into your container and mix in the yoghurt starter.

-- Now put the container into your yoghurt maker, according to directions.
-I used an EasiYo, so I filled boiling water up to the bottom rack of the yoghurt maker, then put my container in and placed the lid on.
+Now put the container into your yoghurt maker, according to directions.
+I used an EasiYo, so I filled boiling water up to the filling line, then put my container in and placed the lid on.
 If you don't have a yoghurt maker, you can place your container (use a glass jar for this method!) in the oven at a temperature of 35 degrees.

-- I ordered my vegan starter online.
-You can also use 1 tbsp of non-dairy yoghurt as your starter instead.
+I ordered my vegan starter online.
+You can also use 1 heaped tbsp of non-dairy yoghurt as your starter instead.